austinsamsel/airheight/source/blog/2015-08-31-getting-started-with-cucumber-on-rails.html.markdown

 end
 </code></pre>

-<p>This code checks if our list item has the css class <code class="language-ruby">.completed</code>.
+<p>This code checks if our list item has the css class <em>.completed</em>.
 The argument has_css? looks within the list item to its children, when we wanted to check the list item itself.
-So we used <code class="language-ruby">.parent</code> to return the search to the list item element itself.</p>
+So we used <em>.parent</em> to return the search to the list item element itself.</p>

 <p>Let's update the home page view with some logic that determines if the task is marked as completed, and if it is, to add the class, "completed"</p>